-The ClassAction.com legal team is at the forefront of testosterone therapy litigation and has already filed injury and death claims against testosterone product makers.
-To see if you qualify for a lawsuit, contact our lawyers for a free case review.
+Our attorneys are filing injury and death claims against testosterone product makers.
+To see if you qualify for a lawsuit, contact us for a free, no-obligation consultation.

 Testosterone therapy has been shown to increase muscle mass, bone strength, and sexual function.
 Testosterone use, however, is also associated with the following side effects: